MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization.md

 -	Keeping media local within the boundaries of corporate network subnets.
 -	Allowing media streams between the Teams clients and the SBCs even if the SBCs are behind corporate firewalls with private IPs and not visible to Microsoft directly.

-Media Path Optimization supports two scenarios:
+Local Media Optimization supports two scenarios:

-- Centralization of all local trunks through a centralized SBC connected to the main SIP trunk, providing telephony services to all local branch offices of the company.
+- Centralization of all local trunks through a centralized SBC connected to the main SIP trunk--providing telephony services to all local branch offices of the company.

-- 	Building a virtual network topology of SBCs, where the SBCs in the local branch offices are connected to a centralized proxy SBC that is visible to, and communicating with, Microsoft Phone System through its external IP address.
-In a virtual network topology, downstream SBCs are communicating through internal IPs and are not directly visible to Microsoft Phone System.
+- 	Building a virtual network topology of SBCs--where the SBCs in the local branch offices are connected to a centralized proxy SBC that is visible to, and communicating with, Microsoft Phone System through its external IP address.
+In a virtual network topology, downstream SBCs are communicating through internal IPs and are not directly visible to Phone System.

-## A customer scenario
+## Supported customer scenarios

-Assume that Contoso runs multiple businesses across the globe as follows:

-Note: Europe and APAC regions are used as examples only.
-Company might have several different regions with such or similar requirements.
+For this discussion, assume that Contoso runs multiple businesses across the globe as follows.
+(Note that Europe and APAC regions are used as examples only.
+A company might have several different regions with similar requirements.)

-- In Europe, Contose has offices in approximately 30 countries.
+- **In Europe**, Contoso has offices in approximately 30 countries.
 Each office has its own PBX.

-  Contoso was offered an option to centralize the trunks in one location – Amsterdam for all 30 European offices.
-Contoso deployed the SBC in Amsterdam, provided enough bandwidth to run calls via the centralized location, connected a central SIP trunk to it and started serving all European locations from Amsterdam.
+  Contoso was offered an option to centralize the trunks in one location--Amsterdam--for all 30 European offices.
+Contoso deployed the SBC in Amsterdam, provided enough bandwidth to run calls through the centralized location, connected a central SIP trunk to the centralized location, and started serving all European locations from Amsterdam.

-- In APAC region, Contoso has multiple offices in different countries.
+- **In the APAC region**, Contoso has multiple offices in different countries.

   In many countries, the company still has TDM trunks in local branch offices.
 Centralization of the TDM trunks is not an option in the APAC region, so switching to SIP is not possible.
 Assume there are more than fifty Contoso branch offices across the APAC region with hundreds of gateways (SBCs).
 In this scenario, it is not possible to pair all gateways to the Direct Routing interface because of a lack of public IP addresses and/or local internet breakouts.
-In addition, some countries impose regulatory requirements that cannot be fulfilled without having a local PSTN network connectivity.
+In addition, some countries impose regulatory requirements that cannot be fulfilled without having local PSTN network connectivity.

-## Supported scenarios

-Contoso implemented two scenarios based on Local Media Optimization for Direct Routing:
+Based on their business requirements, Contoso implemented two solutions with Local Media Optimization for Direct Routing:

-- In Europe, all trunks are centralized and media flows between the central SBC and the users, based on the user location.
+- **In Europe**, all trunks are centralized and media flows between the central SBC and the users, based on the user location.

-  If a user is connected to the local subnet of a corporate network (that is, the user is internal), media flows between the internal IP of the central SBC and the user’s Teams client.
+  - If a user is connected to the local subnet of a corporate network (that is, the user is internal), media flows between the internal IP of the central SBC and the user’s Teams client.

-  If a user is outside the boundaries of the corporate network--for example, if the user is using a public wireless internet connection, then the user is considered to be external.
+  - If a user is outside the boundaries of the corporate network--for example, if the user is using a public wireless Internet connection, then the user is considered to be external.
 In this case, the media flows between the external IP of the central SBC and the Teams client.

-- In the APAC region, a centralized proxy SBC is paired to Microsoft Direct Routing, which directs media between the Direct Routing interface and the downstream SBCs in local branch offices.
+- **In the APAC region**, a centralized proxy SBC is paired to Microsoft Direct Routing, which directs media between the Direct Routing interface and the downstream SBCs in local branch offices.

-  The downstream SBCs in the local branch offices are not directly visible to Direct Routing in APAC,  but they are paired by using the Set-CSOnlinePSTNGateway cmdlet creating a virtual network topology within Microsoft Phone System.
+  The downstream SBCs in the local branch offices are not directly visible to Direct Routing in APAC, but they are paired by using the Set-CSOnlinePSTNGateway cmdlet to create a virtual network topology within Microsoft Phone System.
 Media always stays local when possible.
 External users have media flowing between the Teams client and the public IP of the proxy SBC.

 ## Central SBC with centralized trunks

-In order to build a solution where PSTN services are provided to all local branch offices via single central SBC with connected centralized SIP trunk, Contoso tenant administrator paired one SBC (centralsbc.contoso.com) to the service, the SBC has a centralized SIP trunk connected to it.
-When user is in internal network of the company the SBC provides internal IP of the SBC for media, when user is outside of the corporate network, the SBC provides the external (public) IP of the SBC.
+To build a solution where PSTN services are provided to all local branch offices through a single central SBC with a connected centralized SIP trunk, the Contoso tenant administrator pairs one SBC (centralsbc.contoso.com) to the service; the SBC has a centralized SIP trunk connected to it.

+- When a user is in the internal network of the company, the SBC provides the internal IP of the SBC for media.

+- When user is outside of the corporate network, the SBC provides the external (public) IP of the SBC.

-Note: All values within examples, tables or images below are presented only for illustration purposes and are not mandatory or recommended in any way
+Note: All values within examples, tables, or diagrams are presented only for illustration purposes only.

 | Location | SBC FQDN | Internal subnet | External NAT for Internet egress | External IP address of the SBC | Internal IP Address of the SBC |